Royal Fortress of the Concepcion: The capture and destruction of the Fort of Concepcion

 Even before the fall of Ciudad Rodrigo, the French had probed the defending British pickets to the west of the city, towards the border.
-On the 4th of July, General Junot had accompanied General Sainte-Croix on a reconnaissance of the area.
+On 4 July, General Junot had accompanied General Sainte-Croix on a reconnaissance of the area.
 Following several skirmishes and actions Junot had reconnoitred the fortress of Concepcion, after which he temporarily withdrew his forces to Ciudad Rodrigo.
 Wellington's strategy now instructed Burgoyne to prepare to evacuate the fortress and to demolish it with his prepared charges.
-By the 4th of July, the Portuguese 9th line, Portuguese Artillery battery and the four companies of the 45th foot had withdrawn to Picton's Division near the town of Pinhel.
+By 4 July, the Portuguese 9th line, Portuguese Artillery battery and the four companies of the 45th foot had withdrawn to Picton's Division near the town of Pinhel.
 At the fortress the three companies of Portuguese Caçadores who had been left on picket duty were replaced with horseman of the 14th Light Dragoons, and two companies of the 95th Rifles, who were tasked with guarding the fortress and setting off the mines as they left.

-In the early hours of the morning of the 21st of July, Loison's 25th Dragoons, 3rd Hussars and supporting infantry crossed the Dos Casas stream and rapidly proceeded up the hillside from Aldea del Obispo towards the Fortress of Concepcion.
+In the early hours of the morning of 21 July, Loison's 25th Dragoons, 3rd Hussars and supporting infantry crossed the Dos Casas stream and rapidly proceeded up the hillside from Aldea del Obispo towards the Fortress of Concepcion.
 In front of them, in full retreat were the 14th Light Dragoons.
 Captain Brotherton sent one of his officers ahead of the retreat to inform Burgoyne that his Light Dragoons were retreating and that time was short before the French would be on the fortress.
 Brotherton was able to delay the French long enough for Burgoyne's mines to be fired.
 At 4:45 am, a large explosion hurled debris from the fortress's masonry across the surrounding countryside.
 A number of men and horses of the dragoons were caught and killed in the explosion.
 Burgoyne reported that one side of the fortress had blown up, although he was unable to ascertain the extent of damage because the British had had to evacuate so rapidly.
 The Fortress had been severely damaged but the French, who now took possession, discovered that only one of the four mines had detonated.
 There had been several other smaller explosions and the fortress's defences had been seriously compromised.